 On Tuesday the 13th and 27th February we will have a stand in York St John Students' Union from 11am-2pm.
 We will have some information for any of you going travelling this summer and also we will have some useful information regarding Minor Illness.

 DUE TO A NATIONAL SHORTAGE WE ARE UNABLE TO OFFER THE HEPB VACCINATION AT THE MOMENT WE WILL CONTACT YOUR COURSE WHEN AVAILABLE

 Students can now register online for the student health centre using our new service from campus doctor.
-Its a quick and easy way for new and returning students to register with the surgery.
-We do suggested you dont register using this system until 7th,8th and 9th of September as you will be removed from your current surgery.
+It's a quick and easy way for new and returning students to register with the surgery.
+We do suggest you don't register using this system until 7th,8th and 9th of September as you will be removed from your current surgery.

 MSK Physio Referral

 There is a new comprehensive website for self-help for MSK problems.
 There is lots of advice on the page relating to MSK issues and you can now self-refer for the physio service too.
 Just follow the link here.